Gaming YouTube Channel Equipment: Complete Guide

 8. No backup storage — when the project drive dies, so does the channel

-10. No second monitor for editing/streaming workflow
+10. No second monitor for the editing or streaming workflow

 Frequently Asked Questions